 We entered into an "at-will" employment agreement with Krish S. Krishnan dated as of July 1, 2017.
-Prior to entering into this agreement, between April 15, 2016, the date we commenced operations, and June 30, 2017, Mr. Krishnan served as our President and Chief Executive Officer without compensation.
-Under the terms of the employment agreement, Mr. Krishnan continues to serve as President and Chief Executive Officer with a base salary of sixty thousand dollars (\$60,000) per year, in addition to benefits made available by the Company to similarly-situated employees.
+Prior to entering into this agreement, between April 15, 2016, on which date we commenced operations, and June 30, 2017, Mr. Krishnan served as our President and Chief Executive Officer without compensation.
+Under the terms of the employment agreement, Mr. Krishnan served as President and Chief Executive Officer with a base salary of sixty thousand dollars (\$60,000) per year, in addition to benefits made available by the Company to similarly-situated employees.
 Upon closing of our initial public offering, Mr. Krishnan's base salary increased to \$200,000 per year.
+On June 1, 2018, Mr. Krishnan's annual base compensation was increased to \$470,000, of which \$200,000 is paid in cash and the remaining \$270,000 of which is provided in the form of a grant of restricted shares of the Company's Common Stock.
 Mr. Krishnan's employment agreement provides that he will be bound by the terms of the Company's Proprietary Information and Inventions Agreement and that he shall not disclose to the Company any third party proprietary information or trade secrets.